Teoneag/Splitty_TU-Delft_OOP-Project/docs/meetings/week-07/week-07-minutes.md

 - Pick extensions that are closest to done and finish them first

 ## **Project Pitch**
-- we focus on a certain set of slides, so we don't need to be together and have a meeting to discuss flow of presnetaion
+- we focus on a certain set of slides, so we don't need to be together and have a meeting to discuss flow of presentation
 - use google slides
 - we can have a mockup presentation in week 9 (TA recommendation)

 # **Ending**

 ## **Small discussions**
-- expense will repersist removal of a participant
+- expense will persist removal of a participant
 - we need to figure out what to do when a user tries to leave an event when they have debt
   - give a popup when someone tries leaving an event while having debt
 - UI event: errors only should show when typing.